stidd/curriculum17-18/advanced/pd/1-launch/README.md

 # Advanced Class Launch Event

 ## Overview
-All advanced students will meet at a central location.
-At this event, students will learn about the expectations for the course, meet the larger Advanced Program student community, and be notified of their company placement.
+On this PD day, coders will learn the basics of professional communication and be equipped with the necessary tools for success in their advanced class including calendar skills, an introduction to slack, and receiving feedback.

 ## Important Links
 | Student Contract |